hdShang/arxiv-daily/docs/cs-RO/2025-09-04/papers/250904356v1-srwtoolkit-an-open-source-wizard-of-oz-toolkit-to-create-social-robo.md

 ---
 layout: default
-title: SRWToolkit: An Open Source Wizard of Oz Toolkit to Create Social Robotic Avatars
+title: "SRWToolkit: An Open Source Wizard of Oz Toolkit to Create Social Robotic Avatars"
 ---

 # SRWToolkit: An Open Source Wizard of Oz Toolkit to Create Social Robotic Avatars